kitor/ml-ghidra/docs/StateObjects.md

 A window will pop up, allowing you to set following parameters:
 * Function prefix (defaults to state object name)
-* Old prefix (opt., if you changed default `FUN_` name prefix earlier, it will substitute it too)
+* Old prefix (opt., to be substituted instead of default `FUN_` prefix, eg. if you may have changed it earlier)
-* Namespace (opt., enter name of *existing* namespace you want to assign functions too)
+* Namespace (opt., enter name of *existing* namespace you want to assign functions to)
 * Arg1 data type (opt., will replace 1st arg data type with selected one)
 * Arg1 name (opt., works only with Arg1 datat type - rename arg1 to following string)